Jordy-VL/uncertainty-bench/datasets/README.md

 # Datasets

-We provide the datasets used in our benchmarking study.
+We provide the datasets used in our benchmarking study with links to their original sources (to avoid licensing issues).
+If you are unable to run with the provided linked datasets, send an email (corresponding email in manuscript) for preprocessed versions.

 <table class="tg">
 <thead>